Kudwewix/Kudwewix/README.md

 - 👋 Hi, I’m @Kudwewix
 - 👀 I’m interested in 3D Printing and IT
-- 🌱 I’m currently learning .NET
+- 🌱 I’m currently learning Web Dev
-- 💞️ I’m looking to collaborate? maby
+- 💞️ I’m looking to collaborate?
+It depends :-)
 - 📫 How to reach me?
 Use YouTube!
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I don't have any...
+- ⚡ Fun fact: I LOOOOVE 3D PRINTING! ❤️❤️❤️

 <!---
 Kudwewix/Kudwewix is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.